 Smoke to the sky brings wish to the Goddess

 Open hours: 8am to 4:30pm on a daily basic.

 Spriral incense: usd $25 ~ 30,000 vnd to get one.
 Write down your name and the names of those you want the Goddess to bring luck to.
-Write as specific as possible as there are many people on earth with the same name, make sure the Goddess Thien Hau know who you are.
-Write down your Facebook or Instagram, for example!
+Write as specific as possible as there are many people on earth with the same name, make sure the Goddess Thien Hau knows who you are.
+But please don’t provide your Facebook!
 (It’s a joke)